sparkfun/SparkFun_GNSS_Combo_Breakout-ZED-F9P_NEO-D9S/docs/index.md

 </table>
 </div class>

-The Combo Breakout is designed to work with u-blox's PointPerfect L-band satellite GNSS augmentation service, which provides homogeneous coverage in contiguous USA and Europe.
+The Combo Breakout is designed to work with u-blox's PointPerfect L-band satellite GNSS augmentation service, which provides homogeneous coverage in contiguous USA.

 !!! attention
     u-blox provides products and services to "B2B Customers".
 Only business customers are eligible to register for a Thingstream (PointPerfect) account.
 You may be required to demonstrate that the use of the combo breakout is in relation to your trade, business, craft or profession. u-blox products and services are not intended for individual consumer use.